 DON’T YOU FEEL FORTUNATE to have discovered the world of knitting and crochet, spinning and crafting?
 It is amazing that a stick or two, a ball of yarn and a page of words join forces to become a chic, trendy sweater or a lovely blanket that will become a baby’s treasure.

-I designed my yarn craft apron for myself.
-I made a list of all the things that annoyed me when I was crocheting a project:
+I designed my yarn craft apron for myself due to the things that annoyed me when I was working on a project:

 • Fuzz on my clothes

 • Fur in my project

 • Yarns that resist unwinding

 • Afghans with early rows pilling and fuzzing from friction

 • Plastic bags holding hundreds of dollars worth of fine yarn

 I would cringe when a baby project fell from my lap onto an airport floor; a ball of cashmere rolled across a church hall; a shedding pet inspected my work; or when a project pulled from a plastic bag was exposed to dust and germs.